 The FAIR Plan

-The Fair Access to Insurance Requirements (FAIR) Plan is a state-mandated program that offers access to insurance products for individuals living in high-risk properties, such as those in wildfire-prone areas of California.
+The Fair Access to Insurance Requirements (FAIR) Plan is a state-backed program that offers access to insurance products for individuals living in high-risk properties, such as those in wildfire-prone areas of California.
 State residents can apply for the plan if they own property in California and meet certain building requirements.
 The FAIR plan may help to provide fire insurance for California homeowners struggling to find coverage in the private market.

 While the FAIR Plan provides coverage solutions for high-risk homes, residents can only qualify if they’ve thoroughly exhausted the options available through the voluntary market and been denied coverage.
 Not only are FAIR Plans more expensive, but they offer fewer coverage options and lower policy limits.
-For instance, the California FAIR Plan does not currently offer personal property or replacement cost dwelling coverages.
+For instance, the California FAIR Plan does not currently offer personal property or replacement cost dwelling coverage types.
 Additionally, the plan will not cover:

 - Houses with existing damage that have no repair plans